-- Empirical parameter, varies from <1 for intergranular porosity to > 1 for joint porosity, usually around 1; and - n = Cementing factor, an empirical parameter, varies from 1.2 for unconsolidated sediments to 3.5 for crystalline rocks, usually around 2.
+- a = empirical parameter, varies from <1 for intergranular porosity to > 1 for joint porosity, usually around 1; - n = cementing factor, an empirical parameter, varies from 1.2 for unconsolidated sediments to 3.5 for crystalline rocks, usually around 2.

-Archie's law is valid if the resistivity of the pore fluid is of the order of 2 Ω m or less, but doubts are raised if the resisitivity is much higher (Flóvenz et al., 1985).
+Archie's law is valid if the resistivity of the pore fluid is of the order of 2 Ω m or less, but doubts are raised if the resistivity is much higher (Flóvenz et al., 1985).
 However, Archie's law seems to be a fairly good approximation when the conductivity is dominated by the saturating fluid (Árnason et al., 2000).